skyforcetw/Garminuino/README.md

 1. ~~Add auto-connection function.~~
 2. Auto lanunch google map when HUD connected.
 3. Comment source-code.
-4. Show some usage infomation when navigation is done, don't make it seems hang when navigating done.
+4. ~~Show some usage infomation when navigation is done, don't make it seems hang when navigating done.~~
 5. Figure out auto connection is working well or not.
+6. Lets "Show Speed" function working well.

 ***